AI meeting transcription: How it works and which tools lead in 2026

 The AI-enhanced notes documentation explains the mechanics in detail.
 The key distinction from fully automated summaries is that your semantic signals, the things you flagged as important, anchor the enhancement rather than letting the AI decide what mattered.

-Granola produces structured summaries with decisions, action items, and key points, captured from device audio without a visible bot.
+Granola produces structured summaries with decisions, action items, and key points, generated from your device's audio.

 Automating your post-meeting workflow